CandyCoded/CandyCoded/Documentation/1. Objects/ObservableList.md

 #### AddRange

-Adds the elements of the specified collection to the end of the ObservableList.
+Adds the items of a List to the end of the ObservableList.

 ```csharp
 ObservableList<int> list = new ObservableList<int>();